 - 1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer.
-See "Locating major FRUs and CRUs" on page 74 for the locations of various components in your computer. - 2.
+See "Locating FRUs and CRUs" on page 75 for the locations of various components in your computer. - 2.
 If you have removed the front bezel, reinstall it. - 3.
 Ensure that the cables are routed correctly before reinstalling the computer cover.
 Keep cables clear of the hinges and sides of the computer chassis to avoid interference with reinstalling the computer cover. - 4.
-Align the cover with the chassis, and then close the cover to engage the cover latch.
-Use the keys attached at the rear of your computer to lock the keylock that is built into the computer cover. - 5.
-If there is a padlock available, lock the computer cover. - 6.
-If there is an integrated cable lock available, lock the computer.

-- 7. Reconnect the external cables and power cords to the computer.
-See "Locating connectors on the rear of your computer" on page 74. - 8.
+Align the cover with the chassis, and then close the cover to engage the cover latch. - 5.
+If there is any locking device available, lock the computer cover. - 6.
+Reconnect the external cables and power cords to the computer.
+See "Locating connectors on the rear of your computer" on page 74. - 7.
 To update your configuration, refer to Chapter 6 "Using the Setup Utility program" on page 55.